 That didn't stop him from contributing to WWE, however.
 He took a role as a WWE Official, and became one of McMahon's close confidantes.
 In 1988, one of Patterson's greatest ideas came to life in the form of the Royal Rumble Match; while it has been modified and expanded since its debut, the Royal Rumble Match format itself is an idea credited to Patterson.

-A decade later, his close relationship with McMahon would bring Patterson back to WWE television; alongside Gerald Brisco, Patterson served as one of McMahon's advisors (or "stooges," as our fans might call them).
-Patterson & Brisco did a lot of dirty work for the WWE Chairman in the late 1980s, and Patterson would become part of more history during that time.
+A decade later, his close relationship with McMahon would bring Patterson back to WWE television; Alongside Gerald Brisco, Patterson served as one of McMahon's advisors (or "stooges," as our fans might call them).
+Patterson and Brisco did a lot of dirty work for the WWE Chairman in the late 1990s, and Patterson would become part of more history during that time.